deadCStler/Odin-ShoppingCart/README.md

   - ~~we will click on the search icon and it will convert to a bar and then you search~~
   - ~~there is no search so we will get all the products and then display it only if it contains that text~~
     - can add filters also to sort by price or different category
+    - make remove filter also to go back to original one
   - if no the no prod found page
 - Loading pages for Prod Page, ItemsPage
 - Update Banner Links